 The objective of our operational risk management is to manage and control operational risk in a cost-effective manner and within our risk appetite.
-The Operational Risk and Internal Control Committee, which reports to RMC, meets monthly to discuss key risk issues and review the effective implementation of the ORMF.
+The Operational and Resilience Risk Committee, which reports to RMC, meets 10 times a year to discuss key risk issues and review the effective implementation of the ORMF.